mrvladplotnikov/static-site-demo/content/ru/works/carpe-diem-solutions.md

 This suit will be of interest to animators, game developers, video and film directors, roboticists, and other technology and media industries’ specialists.

-{{<link_blank "mSuit" "https://msuit.one/">}} excels over similar products thanks to precise tracking of movements and position, intuitive and simple use, automatic sensor calibration, as well as its cost.
+{{%link_blank "mSuit" "https://msuit.one/"%}} excels over similar products thanks to precise tracking of movements and position, intuitive and simple use, automatic sensor calibration, as well as its cost.
 Depending on the configuration, this product will be affordable to both indie developers and bigger players.

 ## Sound concept